Meningococcal disease

 Anyone else aged 6 weeks and over who are not eligible for the vaccine can see their GP for a private script.

-For more information, get the meningococcal disease fact sheet from the Department of Health ePublications website.
+For more information, read the meningococcal disease fact sheet PDF (580.0 KB).
 You can also call your nearest Centre for Disease Control.

 Give feedback about this page.